 Changing Perceptions: A Fair and Impartial Policing Approach

-Changing Perceptions is a video-based simulation in which learners assume the roles of three different law enforcement officers in an interactive movie, make decisions for these officers and experience the consequences of their choices.
-The program trains officers on the effect of implicit bias and gives them the information and skills they need to reduce and manage their biases.
+Changing Perceptions: A Fair and Impartial Policing Approach, an eLearning course, provides an opportunity for learners to assume the roles of three different law enforcement officers in an interactive video-based simulation, make decisions for these officers, and experience the consequences of their choices.
+The modules train officers on the effect of implicit bias and provide them with the information and skills they need to reduce and manage their biases.

-This tuition-free online training was developed by WILL Interactive and was originally supported by cooperative agreement 2016-CK-WX-K015 by the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS).
+This tuition-free online training was developed by WILL Interactive and was originally supported by cooperative agreement 2016-CK-WXK-015 by the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS).

 - Recognize that bias is a normal human attribute—even well-intentioned people have bias

 - Articulate the fundamental concepts of the science of human bias

 - Describe how unconscious or implicit bias works in the human mind

 - Describe the potential impact of bias on officers’ perceptions and behavior